dharmatype/Bebas/README.md

 You can use this font free of charge even for commercial purposes.

 ## Download
-You can download from [dafont](https://www.dafont.com/bebas.font) .
-Or please search by google.
+Please search by google.
 There are a few site where you can download the font from.

 ## Authors